ARCNanotech/userAuthenticate/README.md

-  - Apply cryptographic method of encryption accross all user data types,
+  (~~Apply cryptographic method of encryption accross all user data types~~)
-  - Use PNGP and locally saved signature files to automate auth process.
+  - Use PGP and locally saved signature files to automate auth process.
   - Automate an otherwise tedious and time consuming process (e.g entering & re-entering your password)